 Second, I have no idea where this movie is supposed to take place.
-I wanted to say that it takes place during the montage where Tarzan’s coming into his own and growing up like in TLK 1 ½, and that seems to be the general consensus, but it can’t.
+I wanted to say that it takes place during the montage where Tarzan’s coming into his own and growing up like in The Lion King 1 ½, and that seems to be the general consensus, but it can’t.
 In fact, this movie can’t possibly take place and fit in any part in the original movie that I can see.
 But let’s get to that later.

-This movie starts off by showing Tarzan getting chased by Terk who’s pretending to be some infamous monster called the Zugor.
+The movie starts off by showing Tarzan getting chased by Terk who’s pretending to be some infamous monster called the Zugor.
 While he’s playing, he causes all sorts of chaos and nearly hurts some baby gorillas.
 This causes all of the adult apes to yell at him and tell their kids not to play with Tarzan anymore because he’s a menace.

 Later, Tarzan sulks because he’s seen as a freak.
 He causes trouble and is slow compared to the other gorillas, making him an accident waiting to happen.
 Kala decides to take him to some huge tree that has tons of trunks and says that all of the trunks work together to support the tree just like all of the parts of their family work together, and this cheers Tarzan up.

 Kala is easily the best thing in this movie.
-I loved her in the first movie and I love her here.
+I loved her in the first movie, and I love her here.
 She’s just such a perfect mother figure; just enough to be believable and real.
 It’s disheartening that she gets so little screen time.

 The next day, the family is walking across a giant tree bridge when the tree starts to fall.
 Tarzan’s too slow to make it across in time and tries to hang on while Kala tries to reach him.
 However, she’s flung back by a branch and the tree falls.
 He manages to hang on to a vine and fling across to land, but Kala believes him to be dead.
 Damn, first her actual kid who never gets named now this.

 Tarzan manages to find his way back but is horrified when he sees his mother lying on the ground telling Kerchak (who’s only in this film for about three minutes and gets all of two lines) that she would’ve given her life for his.
 Following that, he overhears a bunch of bitches saying that Kala’s probably better off without him.
 Wow!
 I know he survived, but what heartless whores.
-He’s barely cold and they’re saying she’s better off without him just because he’s an energetic and slow kid.
+He’s barely cold, and they’re saying she’s better off without him just because he’s an energetic and slow kid.
 Go to gorilla hell!

 Tarzan decides to run away to avoid causing her mother any pain.
 He somehow enters Dark Mountain which is where the Zugor supposedly lives.
 He’s found by a large and dumb gorilla voiced by Brad Garret.
 He’s basically playing the same character as he plays on Everybody Loves Raymond right down to the fighting with his brother and the controlling mother.

-He, his violent brother whose shtick is getting the hiccups and Marie (she might as well be that) live in the mountain because they’re too afraid of Zugor, a creature that is never seen by them, to leave.
+He, his violent brother, whose shtick is getting the hiccups, and Marie (she might as well be that) live in the mountain because they’re too afraid of Zugor, a creature that is never seen by them, to leave.
 Well, I’d say they’re that stupid.

 ……Uhh, I honestly can’t fill in the gaps here but Tarzan runs away from something and runs into an old gorilla voiced by George Carlin.
 Yes, that George Carlin.
 The gorilla runs into his tree and refuses to let Tarzan in to hide.